PixelAddicts/AppEngage-SDKs/Android SDK/README.md

 You can also create custom action types on the campaign editor.

-##Rewarding Users (Optional)
+####STEP 4 DETAILS: Receiving Rewards
-Don't forget to reward your users with their virtual currency!
+Don't forget to reward your users with their virtual currency.
 In your apps Activity **onResume** function add the following code.

 ```Java
 //Calls the server to check for rewards when the app resumes.
 The placement of this code is crucial to keep your users happy!